 I didn’t want to stick to the simple automatic mode and decided to join a photography class in the beginning of 2014.
 Since I live in the far south of the Netherlands, close to the German and Belgian borders…and since classes in Belgium were a lot less expensive than in The Netherlands, I made the choice to follow classes in Belgium.
 During one of the classes we were going on a field trip.
 The location we were going to was an abandoned railway station with some trains.
 I had no clue what to expect so I googled the railway station and ‘abandoned’.
 That resulted in not only pictures of the station but Google also showed me photos of abandoned castles, houses etc. etc. I was triggered to search some more and soon I discovered a whole ‘new world’ and it had a name: Urban Exploring.
 Hours I spent looking at photos, reading about the do’s and the don’t and with the research I also found my first few locations.
 The next morning I spoke with my best friend and asked he how she would feel about going to do something with me that was not really legal to do…she first looked at me funny but when I said ‘I want to explore some abanoned buildings in Belgium’ her eyes lid up and she got real enthousiastic.
 A few days later we were on our first trip to Belgium.

 And that is how the adventure of travelling the globe to capture abandoned places started!
 In the beginning I stayed fairly close to home.
 Exploring countries like Belgium, Germany and France.
-In the fall of 2015 I met another explorer at a expo and we clicked…had the same ideas about doing research, searching for locations and places we both still wanted to visit.
-Our first trip together was a week to former DDR (east Germany) to see if we could get along.
-We did and two months later we got on a plane for a week long trip in Bulgaria with a quick jump across the border to Romania.
+In the fall of 2015 I met another explorer (Leon – check out his flickr page here) at an expo and we clicked…had the same ideas about doing research, searching for locations and places we both still wanted to visit.
+Our first trip together was a week to former DDR to see if we could get along.
+Two months later we got on a plane for a trip to Bulgaria with a quick jump across the border to Romania.
 Since then we have been to some amazing countries together.
 To mention a few: Japan, Taiwan, Armenia and Georgia.
 As well as places closer to home: Italy, England and France for example.
 We still have a lot of countries on our wishlists so I hope we can tick of some of them over the years still to come.

 Okay so what else is there to know about me?
 Some random facts: